DOI-ONRR/doi-extractives-data/_states/MT.md

 - Revenue from production on state land
 - State and local taxes
-- Tax expenditures
 - Revenue sustainability
 - State disbursements -->

 <!-- State governance -->

-The state of Montana regulates extraction and interacts with extractive industry companies in Montana, particularly when they are operating on state and private lands.
-For extraction on federal land, state agencies may be involved, but federal agencies are primarily responsible for managing the land.
-Learn more about how [oil and gas]({{site.baseurl}}/how-it-works/onshore-oil-gas/), [coal]({{site.baseurl}}/how-it-works/coal/), and [hardrock minerals]({{site-baseurl}}/how-it-works/hardrock-minerals/) are managed on federal lands.

 ### State agencies

+The state of Montana regulates extraction and interacts with extractive industry companies in Montana, particularly when they're operating on state or private land.

 The [Montana Department of Revenue](https://revenue.mt.gov/) collects, manages, and distributes  revenue from companies engaged in extraction of oil, natural gas, coal, and non-energy minerals in Montana.
 It publishes [biennial reports](https://revenue.mt.gov/home/publications/biennial_reports) and other [tax related reports](https://revenue.mt.gov/home/publications).
 County governments also collect many property taxes.